 We cannot, at this time, discuss the technical intricacies associated with the book of Ecclesiastes, (e.g., authorship and literary structure) — nor even the larger context in which the following passage is found.

-It must suffice at this point simply to say that this sacred book involves an exploration into the meaning of human existence, and what pursuits will, or will not, lead to that level of happiness the Creator intended that we ideally should enjoy.
+But this sacred book explores the meaning of human existence and what pursuits lead to the level of happiness the Creator intended that we ideally enjoy.